-Our knowledgeable guides deliver commentary of activity being viewed and visit isolated places inaccessible to others providing the best possible viewing of unique peninsula wildlife.
-Our private conservation area ensures exclusivity with brilliant opportunities to photograph Hooker's Sea lions, Yellow-eyed Penguins, Blue Penguins, a breeding colony of New Zealand Fur Seals and other sea bird colonies.
-At Taiaroa head from a cliff face we watch and observe Royal Albatross flying about the headland and to and fro from the ocean.
-A further 25-30 other estuarine and marine bird species are seen during the experience around the bays and lagoons.
+Our knowledgeable guides deliver commentary of activity being viewed and visit isolated places providing the best possible viewing of unique peninsula wildlife.
+Peninsula wildlife hotspots provide brilliant opportunities to photograph Albatross, Sea lions, Yellow-eyed Penguins, Blue Penguins, New Zealand Fur Seals and other sea bird colonies.
+At Taiaroa headland from a cliff face we observe Royal Albatross flying about the headland and to and from the ocean.
+A further 25-30 other estuarine and marine bird species are seen during our travels around the bays and lagoons.

 Summer 6-6.5 hours Winter 5-5.5 hours

 All year (except - Not available 25 and 31 December)

 As this tour duration is approximately six hours, the tour does not suit all children.
 Children under five years are free of charge and require parent to provide carry pack for walks (tour not suitable for pushchairs/strollers etc)

 Within 24 hours: NO REFUND (100% charge) or rebooking at no extra cost if availability permits.

 Some walking is required to access the yellow-eyed penguin private conservation area.
 The walk requires basic fitness as the terrain is hilly farm land, sandy beaches and stairways provide access the viewing hides.